sz16900/html-css-capstone/README.md

 # [HTML & CSS Capstone Project: Surfboard Shop]

-> In this project, I am going to make a a real-world-like project, built with business specifications.
+> In this project, I am going to make a real-world-like project, built with business specifications from [Notion](https://www.notion.so/microverse/HTML-CSS-capstone-project-Sneakers-shop-a3c5d4e66fa54d599464cbf1449d46d2).
+This is a capstone project for [Microverse](https://www.microverse.org/) in order to demonstrate knowledge of HTML/CSS by ceating a website from scratch without the aide of external framewroks.
 This project is completed by Seth Zea, in partial requirements of the Microverse cirriculum.

 ---